ResetXPDR/MSFS2020_AutoFPS/README.md

       - 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
       - If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
     - Auto OLOD - enabled
-    - Pause when MSFS loses focus - disabled
+    - Pause when MSFS loses focus - disabled, (v0.4.2.5) except enabled if using FG
 - Expert Settings
+  - FPS Automation Method - FPS Sensitivity generally gives better results and hence is the default.
+Use FPS Tolerance if you experience stuttering issues.
-  - FPS Sensitivity
+    - FPS Sensitivity (v0.4.2 and later) - smaller changes more often.
       - Determines how sensitive the app will be to the variance between your current and target FPS.
       - Also determines the largest TLOD step size you will see, being double the FPS sensitivity number.
       - The lower the setting the smaller the changes will be, which is useful if you are experiencing stuttering with the default value of 5.
 Vice versa for higher settings.
+    - FPS Tolerance (all versions except 0.4.2) - larger changes less often.
+      - Determines how much variance from your target FPS must occur before the app will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
+      - The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
+      - TLOD changes are allowable on the ground in this mode with the VFR flight type, so be aware of potential ground texture tearing/flashing issues because of it.
   - Pause when MSFS loses focus
     - Will stop LODs and, if applicable, cloud quality from changing while you are focused on another app and not MSFS.
     - Particularly useful for when using FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.